deniscengu/carleton-mail-delivery-robot-gazebo/README.md

 ## Documentation

-For a detailed document which describes the design and implementation of the project, please see the [Final Report]([/documents/Carleton Mail Delivery Robot Report.pdf](https://github.com/deniscengu/carleton-mail-delivery-robot-gazebo/blob/main/documents/Final%20Report.pdf)).
+For a detailed document which describes the design and implementation of the project, please see the [Final Report](https://github.com/deniscengu/carleton-mail-delivery-robot-gazebo/blob/main/documents/Final%20Report.pdf).

 ## Setting up and Running the Project

-Please see appendices B and C of the [Final Report]([/documents/Final Report.pdf](https://github.com/deniscengu/carleton-mail-delivery-robot-gazebo/blob/main/documents/Final%20Report.pdf)) for instructions on how to set up and run the project.
+Please see appendices B and C of the [Final Report](https://github.com/deniscengu/carleton-mail-delivery-robot-gazebo/blob/main/documents/Final%20Report.pdf) for instructions on how to set up and run the project.

 ## Previous Iterations of the Project